At Arena School of English we are very interested in making a positive contribution to education in developing countries.

 Eastern Chad: Supporting the education of thousands of refugees living in camps in eastern Chad, who were displaced from their homes by the violence in Darfur.

 Northern Pakistan: working for UNICEF to provide emergency education and schooling following the devastating earthquake of 2005 which damaged or destroyed over 7,000 schools.
 The role involved project managing the construction of temporary school facilities

 Northern Uganda: Improving access to and quality of primary education for those communities which had been affected by the long-running conflict, with a special emphasis on girls’ education.

 Indonesia: Deployment with UNICEF to West Sumatra to lead the education response to the 2009 earthquake, to ensure that all children could return to school as rapidly as possible and continue their education.

-In December 2014 Paul and Patrick made a donation on behalf of Arena School of English to the Rwanda Multi-Learning Centre in Kigali.
+In December 2014 Arena School of English visited Rwanda and made a donation to the Rwanda Multi-Learning Centre in Kigali.
 We are proud to be associated with this centre that helps young adults who have been orphaned.
 In addition to our financial donation we also provided a number of English language course books for the Rwandan students.
-We received a very warm welcome from the brilliant students and Arena will continue its association with this great centre.
-We hope to return to Rwanda again in the future!
+We received a very warm welcome from the brilliant students.

 Arena School of English regularly organises fundraising activities in aid of UNICEF with our students including Christmas Carol Singing in Dublin.